Skip to content

 OFAC Directive 1 Explainer: “New” Financing, Debt, Equity

-In light of the July 30, 2015 addition to the U.S. Sectoral Sanctions list of the Russian Direct Investment Fund and other Russian financial services sector actors, key definitions and mechanics of OFAC’s Directive 1 are revisited in this MassPoint Business Update.
+In light of the July 30, 2015 addition to the U.S. Sectoral Sanctions list of the Russian Direct Investment Fund and other Russian financial services sector actors, key definitions and mechanics of OFAC’s Directive 1 are revisited.

 Read Full Update